Hong Kong Pre-Arrival Registration (PAR) for Indians: Requirements, Fees and Application Process 2026

 3. Applying for a Hong Kong Visa: If you cannot use PAR (e.g. your stay is >14 days, or PAR applications keep failing), you must apply for a visa (also called an entry permit) via the Hong Kong Immigration website.
 A general visit visa can take several weeks, so apply well in advance if needed.
 (Visit visas cost money and require more documentation; consult the Immigration Department if PAR is not an option.)

-Changes and Updates for 2025
+Changes and Updates for Hong Kong Pre Arrival Registration

-Hong Kong’s entry regulations were reviewed in January 2025.
+Hong Kong’s entry regulations were reviewed in January 2026.
 The official visa requirements were updated, but the rules for Indian nationals remain the same: visa-free entry for 14 days via PAR.
 In practice, there have been no major changes to the PAR process itself since its introduction in 2018.
 Indian travelers should note:

 1. Covid Restrictions Lifted: As of early 2023, all COVID-related entry requirements (testing, vaccination certificates, quarantine) have been removed.
-For 2025 travel, Indians need only normal travel documents and PAR – health declarations and PCR tests are no longer needed.
+For 2026 travel, Indians need only normal travel documents and PAR – health declarations and PCR tests are no longer needed.

-2. Official Guidance: The Hong Kong Immigration Department’s Visit Visa/Entry Permit chapter (updated Jan 2025) confirms that Indian passport holders can continue 14-day stays with pre-registration.
+2. Official Guidance: The Hong Kong Immigration Department’s Visit Visa/Entry Permit chapter (updated Jan 2026) confirms that Indian passport holders can continue 14-day stays with pre-registration.

 3. Digital Tools: The government now provides mobile app support: you can download the Hong Kong Immigration app to check PAR validity or view your notification slip.
 Using these tools can simplify last-minute checks.